yh1198015532/inet/tutorials/fingerprint/doc/first.rst

   - can be filtered with -m which is a regex?
   - for more info -h

 The fingerprint tool is a conventient way to run fingerprint tests.
-It is located in the ``inet/bin`` folder, and when the ``inet`` directory is added to the PATH, it can be run from any directory (inet subdirectory?).
+It is located in the ``inet/bin`` folder, and when the ``inet`` directory is added to the PATH, it can be run from any project directory.

+.. (inet subdirectory?).

 The fingerprint test tool uses .csv files to run fingerprint tests.
 A line in the .csv file defines a simulation run by specifying the working directory, command line arguments, sim time limit, fingerprint+ingredients, expected result, and tags.
 The result can either be PASS, FAIL or ERROR.

+..
 By default, the fingerprint test tool runs all simulations defined in .csv files in the current folder.TODO later The set of simulations can be filtered with the ``-m`` command line option.

 When run without arguments, the fingerprint test tool runs all tests in all .csv files in the current directory.
 A .csv file can be specified with the first argument.
 Also, the set of tests to run can be filtered with the ``-m`` command line option, which matches regex?
 TODO.